 check window variables indicating the use of PhantomJS. -

-Module 6: It's the last argument of the
+Module 6: The last argument of the

 main()